 Malaria mass and focal drug administration to advance malaria elimination in Mozambique: accelerating programmatic implementation and policy translation (ADAM)

-The aim of the proposal is to support the Mozambican NMCP to develop a policy for Mass Drug Administration (MDA) and reactive focal MDA (rFMDA) for malaria and understand what it would take to include them in the national strategic guidelines.
+The aim of the proposal is to support the Mozambican NMCP to develop a policy for Mass Drug Administration (MDA) and reactive Focal Drug Administration (rFDA) for malaria and understand what it would take to include them in the national strategic guidelines.

 This study will be implemented in three phases:

-2 - Pilot the programmatic implementation of MDA and rFMDA to evaluate the feasibility and the operational performance of the optimized delivery strategy.
+2 - Pilot the programmatic implementation of MDA and rFDA to evaluate the feasibility and the operational performance of the optimized delivery strategy.

-3 - Support the development of policy and guidelines for MDA and rFMDA by working directly with the Malaria Elimination Technical Working Group.
+3 - Support the development of policy and guidelines for MDA and rFDA by working directly with the Malaria Elimination Technical Working Group.